AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/google-adwords.md

 1. Visit your Google [account settings](https://www.google.com/accounts/) page.
 1. Under the Security section, and click the 'edit' link next to Authorizing applications and sites.
-1. Click the 'revoke access' link next to MBI.
+1. Click the 'revoke access' link next to [!DNL MBI].

 ## Related